parkertimmins/parkertimmins.github.io/_posts/2020-06-03-azimuth-altitude.md

 The quaternion describes how to rotate the phone from the default orientation to the current orientation, but it really can be used to rotate anything.
 For example it could be used to rotate a vector describing which way the camera points when the phone is in the default orientation.
 What would such a vector look like?
 Well it's just a vector that points straight down.
-So the X and Y values need to be 0 and the Z values needs to be negatives.
+So the X and Y values need to be 0 and the Z values needs to be negative.
 Such as [0, 0, -1].
 Let's call this vector the default direction vector.
 If we rotate it by the sensor's quaternion, the result is the current direction vector.

 One cool thing about using 3d vectors to describe the phone direction, is that we lose information about the screen orientation (which we don't care about).
-It just gets dropped about during the rotation.
+It just gets dropped off during the rotation.
 This was the main stumbling block for me in figuring out how to do this conversion.

 ### 3d Vector to Azimuth/Altitude
 Recall that 2d vectors and points can be described using cartesian coordinate or polar coordinate.
-Meaning and angle and a distance.
-Well 3rd vectors can be described in a similar notation called spherical coordinates.
+Meaning an angle and a distance.
+Well 3d vectors can be described in a similar notation called spherical coordinates.
 They are just 2 angles and a distance.
-Well the Altitude and Azimuth are just the two angles of Spherical coordinates, they don't require a distance since they just describe a direction.
+And the Altitude and Azimuth are just the two angles of Spherical coordinates, they don't require a distance since they just describe a direction.

 First we'll find Azimuth.
 Look at the current direction vector from above: